 Retro shirt design empowers females in technology fields

 First, I searched through my vast stock photography catalog.
 I quickly found a retro photograph of a wind-up robot that would obviously be a perfect fit.
 The robot’s colors were then simplified down to only cyan blue.
 Next, I overlaid it partially on both the white strips and the negative space.
-Thus I added contrast.
-The text was then laid out in mixed “Chicago” and “MT Script” fonts to add to the fun.
+Thus, I added contrast.
+I then laid out the text in mixed “Chicago” and “MT Script” fonts to add to the fun.
 I tilted both the robot and text section at opposite angles, so I could give the art a little more movement.
 Therefore, it really jumps out at the viewer instead of a more conventional design.
 Finally, no coding related design would be complete without incorporating some ones and zeros.
 Thus, I had to top it off with a few.